Segments Presently in Stories 1.0:

 The Bottle Imp (from the story of the same title by Robert Louis Stevenson) An imp in a bottle will grant all your wishes, but if you can’t sell him for less than you paid before dying, then it's straight to hell for you.
 The plot careens along as true love blossoms and grows.
 A piece in the great Broadway tradition, but done with a “Rocky & Bullwinkle” flavor—as seen by Busby Berkeley.

 Pulp’s Big Favor The perfect crime—almost.
 Every word counts in this expertly crafted Raymond Chandler-esque detective story.
 It’s a tale of insurance fraud, believe it or not—and the rookie’s uncovered much more than she thinks.
-An intricately plotted mix of arioso singing and deft writing—the first great “film noire musical” since City of Angels!
+An intricately plotted mix of arioso singing and deft writing—the first great “film noire musical” since City of Angels.

 At Owl Creek Bridge (from the story by Ambrose Bierce entitled “An Occurrence at Owl Creek Bridge”) The rope around the neck of a Confederate spy breaks as the trap door opens.
 He swims to shore and escapes his pursuers to home, wife and safety, or so he and we believe.
 The segment takes the audience into a dreamy mix of music and stagecraft that sets still another boundary to the evening.